 It Just Works

-I plan to move Bean up to level B rather than wait for Volume 2 to be released in the spring because she is doing so well.
+I plan to move Bean up to level B rather than wait for Volume 2 to be released because she is doing so well (Edited: The Essentials program is now complete and available on the LOE website!).
 Then when Volume 2 is released, we will snag a copy and get her started on the second half of level B. By then, maybe Bella will be ready to start on Essentials Vol. 1, level A!
 At the rate that these two are learning with Logic of English, I’ll be sending them off to college too soon!

 I know many of us homeschool mamas suffer from constantlyswitchingcurriculumitis and it is often really, really hard to find what works.
 Oddly, it is equally hard to take the plunge to purchase a new full curriculum.
 But trust me, my fellow homeschoolers, Logic of English will do you no wrong!
 It just works.
 I could seriously shout from the mountain tops: I FOUND IT!
 I FOUND THE ELUSIVE PERFECT ENGLISH CURRICULUM!
 WAHOO!!!!
 I found my cure.
 I know what I’ll be using to teach my girls the art of the English language.
 I hope you will too!